jamesquinlan/dsc-techstack/topics/github.md

 That will create a new folder with the remote GitHub repository name and download all the project files and repository data into it.
 You can then change directories (**cd**) into that folder and normally continue working on the project, as we learned in the previous example.

-You can also clone public GitHub repositories from other developers using the same steps where you first find a copy of the repository URL and then use it in the **git clone** terminal command.
+You can also clone public GitHub repositories from other developers using the same steps, where you first find a copy of the repository URL and then use it in the **git clone** terminal command.